Boneless Chicken Biryani

 Biryani always was a labour of love with grinding fresh spice and chopping onions, ginger garlic finely and the chicken was marinated in yoghurt and spices and then cooked with basmati rice.
 It was cooked on special occasions and warranted a celebration but now thanks to our whizzy blenders and rice cookers, cooking this artful recipe is a breeze.

-Here is my favourite dish, an easy chicken Biryani recipe, with perfect texture and flavours cooked in the slow rice cooker.
+Here is my favourite dish, a simple Boneless Chicken Biryani recipe, with perfect texture and flavours cooked in the slow rice cooker.

 Recipe for Boneless Chicken Biryani